leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: conjunctivitis-causes-cornearefractive
 - What is the cause of conjunctivitis?
+- What causes conjunctivitis
+- How is conjunctivitis spreaded?
+- If I look at people with conjunctivitis can I get infected?
+- Is conjunctivitis caused by virus or bacteria
 - Why do I have conjunctivitis?
 - Why does conjunctivitis occur?
 - How come I have conjunctivitis?